swthemathwiz/php-perl/README.md

 Requirements
 ============
-  - PHP 7.3 or 7.4 or later (or so)
+  - PHP 7.3/7.4 or later.
+PHP 8.x with additional caveats
-  - Perl 5.8.0 or later (or so) with module ExtUtils::Embed
+  - Perl 5.8.0 or later with module ExtUtils::Embed

 Quick Install
 =============